Working-Title-MSFS-Mods/fspackages/docs/workingtitle-cj4/Working Title CJ4 v0.12.12 Changes.md

-# Working Title CJ4 v0.12.13
+# Working Title CJ4 v0.12.12
-Welcome to the Working Title CJ4 v0.12.13.
-This version contains compatibility fixes for SimUpdate 9 and some small additions.
+Welcome to the Working Title CJ4 v0.12.12.
+This version contains compatibility fixes for SimUpdate 8.

 Thanks to everyone, as always, for your contributions!
 We really love working with you all.